-- Submit a 500-1500 word essay describing how living on a farm and choosing the occupation of farming has shaped your and your family's life
+- Submit a 500-1500 word essay describing how living on a farm and choosing the occupation of farming has shaped the candidate's life

-- Submit a family photo that illustrates your family's commitment to your farming operation
+- Submit a family photo that illustrates the candidate's commitment to farming

 - Entries will be kept in contention for up to three years